Christian Ministries Program

 The Youth Ministry major will prepare you for ministry with adolescents in a church or parachurch context.
 You’ll understand the unique journey of faith that teens experience.
 You’ll discover a variety of models and strategies for youth ministry.
 You’ll learn how to analyze youth culture.
 You’ll gain tools for building relationships, discipling, counseling and leading recreation with youth.

 How can I apply my classroom learning to a real-life ministry experience?

-We believe you can't learn ministry just in a classroom (though the classroom is very important!).
+We believe you can’t learn ministry just in a classroom (though the classroom is very important!).
 Therefore, the department employs a three-tiered experiential learning model.
 In tier one, students observe and reflect on what is happening in ministry settings.
 These activities begin in the very first course students take, and continue in practica and other settings through the program.
 In tier two, students practice the skills they are introduced to in their classes.
-Sometimes this practice occurs in classes, but students are also encouraged to practice ministry in their church/parachurch settings, as well as in on-campus ministry roles.
+Sometimes this practice occurs in classes, but students are also encouraged to practice ministry in their church/parachurch settings.
 In tier three, students take on leadership responsibility in ministry.
 Leadership involvement is essential in the internship which is required in all ministries majors.

-Students with a major in Christian Ministries complete supervised internships in churches as children's ministers, directors of Christian education, or youth ministers; in parachurch ministries, like Youth for Christ; or in a Christian camp environment.
-Most students choose to complete their required internship during the summer in full-time, paid positions.
+Students with a major in Christian Ministries complete supervised internships in churches as children’s ministers, directors of Christian education or youth ministers; in parachurch ministries, like Youth for Christ; or in a Christian camp environment.
+Youth Ministry majors focus specifically on ministry to this age-group.
+Most students choose to complete their internship during the summer in full-time, paid positions.
 In fact, many churches actively recruit Asburians for these positions.